Play:Fair for People and Planet — live from Milan to the world

 A sustainable event

 Looking to make a change in the music industry by becoming more aligned with the Sustainable Development Goals; Play:Fair was curated and produced with sustainability in focus: held during daylight hours, utilizing pre-existing stages that require minimal production and construction, and hosting local artists and a local audience that are encouraged to use sustainable transport to get to the event.
 See more on the sustainable approach here.

-Through a challenge launched through the UN ActNow app, 20 tons of CO2 were saved!
+Through a challenge launched through the UN ActNow app, over 95 tons of CO2 were saved!

 Turning Point Dialogues

 In the three days prior to the live event, three substantive Turning Point Dialogues addressing the themes of the concert — music and sustainability, youth and climate, and food security, were aired, featuring changemakers sharing personal insights, ideas and calls for action through an intimate conversation format.
 Watch the dialogues here